 Like any sport you may take part in, there are going to be opinions that will shape your choices when playing darts.
 This includes the equipment that you use.
 Even though it is limited, there are some who ask if lighter darts are more accurate.

 On the other hand, a lighter dart tends to follow a better path and will be more balanced.
-That means that a lighter dart will typically stick straighter into the board than a heavier dart.
+That means a lighter dart will typically stick straighter into the board than a heavier dart.

 What Kind Of Darts Are More Accurate?